Yentis/betterdiscord-emotereplacer/README.md

 :rotate-\<degrees\> - Rotate emote by x degrees.
 :speed-\<speed\> - For gifs, change delay between frames in hundredths of a second.
 :hyperspeed - Remove every other frame and set delay to the minimum for extreme speed.
+:reverse - Make a gif play backwards.
 :spin-\<speed\> - Make your emote spin!
 Speed can be: left empty, fast, faster or hyper.
 :spinrev-\<speed\> - Same as above but spin in the other direction.
 :shake-\<speed\> - Make your emote shake!
 Speed can be: left empty, fast, faster or hyper.
-:reverse - Make a gif play backwards.
-:rainbow - Make your emote strobe with a rainbow of colors!
+:rainbow-\<speed\> - Make your emote strobe with a rainbow of colors!
+Speed can be: left empty, fast, faster or hyper.
+:infinite-\<speed\> - Make your emote pulse outwards!
+Speed can be: left empty, fast, faster or hyper.
-:wiggle - Make your emote wiggle!
+:slide-\<speed\> - Make your emote slide!
+Speed can be: left empty, fast, faster or hyper.
-:infinite - Make your emote pulse outwards!
+:wiggle-\<intensity\> - Make your emote wiggle!
+Intensity can be: left empty, big, bigger, huge.
 :wide-\<wideness\> - Make your emote extra wide!
 Wideness can be: left empty, big, huge, extreme or a number from 2 to 8.
-:slide-\<direction\> - Make your emote slide!
-Direction can be: left empty (left) or right.

 **Examples:**
 yentDogSmug:flip